NREL/HPC/docs/Documentation/Managing_Data/Transferring_Files/globus.md

 - **nrel#globus-hpc1** and **nrel#globus-hpc2** - these endpoints allows access to *some* files
 on Eagle (e.g., /campaign, /datasets, /shared-projects, /mss) and can be mounted to other systems within the ESIF Data Center upon request
+- **nrel#kglobus_home** - this connects to the Kestrel home directory linked to the user account used to authenticate.
+- **nrel#kglobus_projects** and **nrel#kglobus_scratch** - these endpoints allow access to Kestrel, and point to /projects and /scratch respectively on Kestrel.

+!!! note

+    Currently, there are firewall restrictions that complicate using the Kestrel Globus endpoints.
+In order to utilize the Kestrel endpoints the user must initially authenticate on Globus without being connected to the NREL VPN or network.
+If you are an NREL employee, the current workaround is to authenticate while connected to your home network (with your VPN disabled).
+After this authentication, you can re-enable the NREL VPN and use Globus as normal.

 ## Globus Personal Endpoints